isabo/onfire/README.md

 /**
- * Determines whether there are any usaved changes on this model.
+ * Determines whether there are any unsaved changes on this model.
  *
  * @return {boolean} Whether there are any unsaved changes on this model.
  */